 While JSX is often considered a matter of dispute, it proves helpful in building high-volume apps or custom components, excluding typos in large tree structures and making it easier to convert from HTML mockups to React Element trees.
-Moreover, it provides React developers with informative warning, error messages and helps them prevent code injections.
+Moreover, it provides React developers with informative warnings, and error messages and helps them prevent code injections.

 Components are great and React is majorly based on them.
-App development process starts with small things, which are used to build bigger things and ultimately the bigger things are used to develop apps.
+The app development process starts with small things, which are used to build bigger things and ultimately the bigger things are used to develop apps.
 Here, each component has its own logic and controls its own rendering, and can be reused wherever needed.
 This, in turn, helps in easier development as well as maintenance.
 In addition to this, reusable components also help in implementing a consistent look and feel across the whole project.

 In short, using components provides a great advantage in development efforts.

 When you decide to build a high-load application, it is essential to consider how the structure will impact the overall app performance.
 Even the latest platforms and engines can’t ensure the absence of annoying bottlenecks, because DOM is tree-structured and even the minutest changes at the upper layer can cause terrible ripples to the interface.
-To resolve this issue, the Facebook development team introduced Virtual DOM – one of the major features, rather benefits of React for developing heavy loaded and dynamic solutions.
+To resolve this issue, the Facebook development team introduced Virtual DOM – one of the major features, rather benefits of React for developing heavily loaded and dynamic solutions.

 But what exactly is virtual DOM?

 Well, as the name suggests, it is a virtual representation of the document object model.
-This means all the changes are applied to the virtual DOM first and then, by using diff algorithm, the minimal scope of requisite DOM operations is calculated.
-Finally, the real DOM tree is updated, ensuring least time consumed.
+This means all the changes are applied to the virtual DOM first and then, by using the diff algorithm, the minimal scope of requisite DOM operations is calculated.
+Finally, the real DOM tree is updated, ensuring the least time consumed.
 This, in turn, results in enhanced user experience and app performance.

 Better Code Stability

 ReactJS follows downward data flow to ensure that the parent structure doesn’t get affected by any modifications in its child structure.
-In changing an object, developers only need to modify it states, make amendments, and after then, only specific components will be updated.
+In changing an object, developers only need to modify its states, make amendments, and after then, only specific components will be updated.
 This structure of data binding provides better code stability and seamless app performance.

 Helpful Developer Toolset

-Learning new technologies and using them in the next project can be fun, only when they can be actually applied in the development environment.
+Learning new technologies and using them in the next project can be fun, but only when they can be actually applied in the development environment.
 This implies that a framework/library should come with proper tooling for efficient performance.
 Well, ReactJS takes care of the same.
 One of the reasons behind its reputation is the presence of a handy set of tools to make development an easy task for developers.

 REACT JS USE CASES AND THINGS TO CONSIDER

-According to the official release documentation, React was designed for “building large scale apps with data that changes over time”.
+According to the official release documentation, React was designed for “building large-scale apps with data that changes over time”.
 Thus, the best use cases for React include the following:

 - Single page applications (SPAs);

-- Large scale projects;
+- Large-scale projects;

 - Web apps that require dynamic page updating; and